thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>
       <br>This session introduces Geospatial information and technology, and SLA’s role in driving Geospatial development in Singapore. <br>
       <br>Learning outcomes:
-      <br>• Understand what geospatial information is and its uses
+      <br>• Understand what geospatial information is and its uses.
-      <br>• Recognise how SLA drives geospatial awareness and capacity building for the government, people and industry. government, people and industry
+      <br>• Recognise how SLA drives geospatial awareness and capacity building for the government, people and industry.
       <br>
       <a href="https://www.eventbrite.sg/e/building-a-geospatial-ecosystem-tickets-117611092945">Click here to register.</a>
     </td>